openlayers/openlayers/doc/tutorials/raster-reprojection.md

 OpenLayers 3 has an ability to display raster data from WMS, WMTS, static images and many other sources in a different coordinate system than delivered from the server.
 Transformation of the map projections of the image happens directly in a web browser.
-The view in any Proj4js supported coordinate reference system is possible and previously incompatible layers can be now combined and overlaid.
+The view in any Proj4js supported coordinate reference system is possible and previously incompatible layers can now be combined and overlaid.

 # Usage
-The usage in API is very simple.
+The API usage is very simple.
 Just specify proper projection (using [EPSG](http://epsg.io) code) on `ol.View`:
 ``` javascript
 var map = new ol.Map({
   target: 'map',